ManishK-mky/metaverse_2scene/README.md

 This is done by the help of <aframe> in html.

 # 3D-Model
-Scenes are taken from the Sketchfab.
+Scenes and Model are taken from the Sketchfab.